 However, the proverbial elephant in the room is the design of the builder itself.
 Strange choices were made on One.com’s end, not the least of which is the horrible implementation of a blog.
 That combined with the split of tools, difficult to find template options and occasionally laggy interface make the service feel like a bit of a wash.

 It is for some, though.
 If you want a cheap website through a user friendly interface, then One.com is for you.
 Just don’t plan on doing much blogging.
-If you don’t land in that camp, make sure to check out our other website builder reviews.

 What do you think of One.com?
 Let us know in the comments and, as always, thanks for reading.